SyzcTranslations/SyzcTranslations.github.io/_translations/VWPWE/Characters.md

 ---

 <a name="yecang">Ye Cang (叶苍)</a>
+	Family name Ye, given name Cang (the color of the sky which can be blue or ash-gray).

 	IGN: PaleSnow (苍雪)
 	  * This name is a combination of Ye Cang's Cang and QinXue's Xue.